-- 13.3 Any grievance not processed within the time limits provided in this Article shall be considered abandoned.
+14.3 Any grievance not processed within the time limits provided in this Article shall be considered abandoned.
 Provided, however, the time limits set forth in this Article may be extended by joint agreement of the Employer and the F.O.P. (or the employee if appropriate) that is confirmed in writing.
-The parties may mutually agree in writing to waive any time limits or provisions of the grievance procedure. - 13.4 In computing any period of time prescribed or allowed by this Article, the day of the act, event, or default from which the designated period of time begins to run shall not be included.
-The last day of the period so computed shall be included unless it is a Saturday, Sunday, or holiday recognized by this Agreement, in which event the period shall run until the end of the next day which is neither a Saturday, Sunday, or holiday recognized by this Agreement. - 13.5 Any grievance that is filed by or on behalf of a bargaining unit member shall be filed on the approved Grievance Form which is attached at "Attachment D"
+The parties may mutually agree in writing to waive any time limits or provisions of the grievance procedure.

-- 13.6 Step 1.
-Within ten (10) days of the occurrence or within ten (10) days after the employee could reasonably have known of the occurrence (whichever is later), the aggrieved employee shall reduce his/her grievance to writing, sign it, and present it to their Captain/Division Commander.
-This Captain/Division Commander shall obtain the facts concerning the grievance and shall within five (5) days of receipt of the grievance conduct a meeting with the grievant and the grievant's representative.
+- 14.4 In computing any period of time prescribed or allowed by this Article, the day of the act, event, or default from which the designated period of time begins to run shall not be included.
+The last day of the period so computed shall be included unless it is a Saturday, Sunday, or holiday recognized by this Agreement, in which event the period shall run until the end of the next day which is neither a Saturday, Sunday, or holiday recognized by this Agreement. - 14.5 Any grievance that is filed by or on behalf of a bargaining unit member shall be filed on the approved Grievance Form (see attachment C). - 14.6 Step 1.
+Within ten (10) days of the occurrence or within ten (10) days after the employee could reasonably have known of the occurrence (whichever is later), the aggrieved employee shall reduce his/her grievance to writing, sign it, and present it to their Lieutenant/Shift Commander.
+This Lieutenant/Shift Commander shall obtain the facts concerning the grievance and shall within five (5) days of receipt of the grievance conduct a meeting with the grievant and the grievant's representative.
 The grievant may be accompanied at this meeting by an F.O.P. representative.
-The immediate supervisor shall submit a written response to the grievant (with a copy to the F.O.P.) not later than five (5) days following the Step 1 meeting. - 13.7 Step 2.
-If the grievance is not settled at the first step, the grievant may present the grievance to the Police Chief.
-The grievance must be presented to the Police Chief within five (5) days of receipt of the Step 1 response or, if a timely Step 1 response is not received, within five (5) days from the day the Step 1 response was due.
+The immediate supervisor shall submit a written response to the grievant (with a copy to the F.O.P.) not later than five (5) days following the Step 1 meeting. - 14.7 Step 2.
+If the grievance is not settled at the first step, the grievant may present the grievance through his/her chain of command to the Captain/Division Commander.
+The grievance must be presented within five (5) days of receipt of the Step 1 response or, if a timely Step 1 response is not received, within five (5) days from the day the Step 1 response was due.
+The Captain/Division Commander shall obtain the facts concerning the grievance and shall within five (5) days of receipt of the grievance conduct a meeting with the grievant and the grievant's representative.
+The grievant may be accompanied at this meeting by an F.O.P. representative.
+The Captain/Division Commander shall submit a written response to the grievant (with a copy to the F.O.P.) not later than five (5) days following the Step 2 meeting. - 14.8 Step 3.
+If the grievance is not settled at the second step, the grievant may present the grievance to the Police Chief.
+The grievance must be presented to the Police Chief within five (5) days of receipt of the Step 2 response or, if a timely Step 2 response is not received, within five (5) days from the day the Step 2 response was due.
 The Police Chief shall obtain the facts concerning the grievance and shall within five (5) days of receipt of the grievance conduct a meeting with the grievant and the grievant's representative.
 The grievant may be accompanied at this meeting by an F.O.P. representative.
-The Police Chief shall submit a written response to the grievant (with a copy to the F.O.P.) not later than five (5) days following the Step 2 meeting.
+The Police Chief shall submit a written response to the grievant (with a copy to the F.O.P.) not later than five (5) days following the Step 3 meeting.